masaiful/11/posts/2020/raj-on-hell-s-kitchen.md

 > Raj is widely regarded as one of the worst and most useless chefs in _Hell's Kitchen_ history.

-Since I don't watch the show, the most charitable assessment I can offer after sitting through the highlight reel below is this: The man is wired very, _very_ differently (which I suppose makes for engaging (cruel?) television.)
+Since I don't watch the show, the most charitable assessment I can offer after sitting through the highlight reel below is this: The man is wired very, _very_ differently, which I suppose makes for engaging (cruel?) television 🤷‍♂️

 https://www.youtube.com/watch?v=CgqudioHmTE